 The main example of this is the pipe rifle in early games, illustrated below.
 FO2 also had a zip pistol, though it wasn’t in the finished game.
 Zip guns — home-made firearms — certainly should be a thing in a post-apocalyptic environment.
 They can be an important rung on the ladder toward real firearms, especially for tribal and rural characters.

-Convenient, we know have a full article on home-made and improvised firearms you can peruse.
+Conveniently, we now have a full article on home-made and improvised firearms you can peruse.

 Homemade firearms have more of a presence in later Fallout games, especially FO4.